 - Product Liability Insurance

-Product Liability Insurance also called Products Completed Coverage offers protection to businesses in the product supply chain with claims against product defects, glitches, or deficient warning labels and guidelines.
-Even if your business ensure perfect product safety, there might a chance to find a lawsuit due to damages affected by one of its products.
+Product Liability Insurance also called Products-Completed Coverage offers protection to businesses in the product supply chain with claims against product defects, glitches, or deficient warning labels and guidelines.
+Even if your business ensures perfect product safety, there might a chance to find a lawsuit due to damages affected by one of its products.

 - Vehicle Insurance

 Every business must ensure its vehicles to protect against liability of an accident.
 If employees are using their own vehicles, it should be covered by their own personal insurance in case of an accident.
 Delivering products or services free is an exception to this and this includes delivery workers as well.

 Business Interruption insurance covers businesses against natural disasters or catastrophic events.
 During such events, business operations will be closed due to staff unavailability, no manufacturing or sales calls.
 Business Interruption insurance specifically applied to businesses that have a physical address like grocery stores or retail shops.

 While applying for insurance, documents like company structure, employees JD, payroll, bookkeeping records, and earnings will require by the insurance company to provide accurate quotes.
 The insurance underwriting process requires precise documentation to avoid increased premiums.